splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-linux.rst

 To use automatic instrumentation for back-end applications, see :ref:`linux-backend-auto-discovery`.

-To use automatic discovery with third-party applications, see :ref:`linux-third-party`.
+To use automatic discovery and configuration with third-party applications, see :ref:`linux-third-party`.